 In operating the Permit Scheme, the Permit Authority will follow, where possible, the Highway Authorities and Utilities Committee (HAUC) (England) Guidance Operation of Permit Schemes and its successors (including.
 Permit Condition Text, Feb 2017 and its successors)

-All references to Electronic Transfer of Notifications (EToN) in all the Permit Authority’s Permit Scheme documentation shall be replaced with ‘by electronic means’.
-When the scheme is next reviewed and a new order approved, this amendment will be subsumed into the text of all the scheme documentation.
+All references to Electronic Transfer of Notifications (EToN) in all Darlington’s Permit Scheme documentation shall be replaced with ‘by electronic means’.

-The Permit Authority will fully support the aims and objectives of any nationally significant transport or utility infrastructure projects and have designed the scheme with the flexibility to implement them accordingly.2.
-Principles
+The Permit Authority will fully support the aims and objectives of any nationally significant transport or utility infrastructure projects and have designed the scheme with the flexibility to implement them accordingly.

+The Permit Scheme will provide clear evaluation of its effectiveness in order that it may at some point in the future be used to support other relevant road work schemes such as Lane Rental.

+2. Principles

 2.1 Co-ordination